goldentree1/extensions-saver/README.md

   Show version.

 ## Problems

+- ### How to handle system extensions?
+  System extensions are annoying, because they cant be downloaded from the GNOME extensions website.
+However, they should be able to be sourced from somewhere, so perhaps keeping this program updated with where to get them would work for installation.
+If we did this, would also likely need to save the user's current distro.

+  In meantime, we can just keep record of user's sys extensions, and re-enable them if they go back to that setting so we don't annoy them.

 - ### Some dash-to-panel settings are not saved
   When saving dash-to-panel on the top/bottom, it does not load between saves (i.e., once save at bottom, always remains theres despite loading saves that have it in a different position).
 This suggests that the settings are stored somewhere else. `gsettings` is able to be used for storage for extensions as well - the data may be stored there, or somewhere else that dash-to-panel personally chose.... fuck.